 - Insufficient Hot Water

-Experiencing no hot water ever is obvious proof of a problem.
+Getting no hot water ever is clear proof of a problem.
 But fluctuating water temperature is many times overlooked as a problem.
-This could signify mineral deposits have built up and your water heater’s heating element needs to be repaired or removed.
+This could signify mineral deposits have built up and your water heater’s heating element needs to be corrected or removed.

 If you’re getting none or a small amount of hot water, there may be an issue with the pilot light.
-If you’re unsure how to service the pilot light, reach out to the professionals at 901-235-1196.
+If you’re unsure how to service the pilot light, reach out to the professionals at 901-235-1196 in Memphis.
 While some landlords can reignite the pilot light without assistance, it can be risky if you’re unsure of the process.

 If you notice gas, don’t try to relight the pilot.
 Get a hold of your local gas company immediately.